At a Glance

 ✨Prepare for Technical Questions

-Expect some technical questions related to programming and software development.
-Brush up on key concepts and be ready to discuss any relevant experience you have, even if it’s from school projects or self-study.
+Be ready to answer technical questions related to programming and software development.
+Brush up on key concepts and be prepared to discuss any relevant experience you have, even if it’s from school projects or self-study.

 ✨Ask Insightful Questions